rsvp/chess/README.md

 * In chess, as in life, prime opportunity strikes only once.
 * In classic endgames the King is brought up as soon as possible, even if there was no need to hurry.
 * In life, as in chess, our own pawns are an obstruction.
+* In life, unlike chess, the game continues after checkmate.
 * In open games, quickly develop the pieces and bring the king to safety.
 * In order to improve your game, you must study the endgame.
 * In the early game rooks are defensive, but later must become offensive.